fanout/django-grip/README.md

 ]
 ```

 If it's possible for clients to access the Django app directly, without necessarily going through the GRIP proxy, then you may want to avoid sending GRIP instructions to those clients.
-An easy way to achieve this is with the GRIP_PROXY_REQUIRED setting.
+An easy way to achieve this is with the `GRIP_PROXY_REQUIRED` setting.
 If set, then any direct requests that trigger a GRIP instruction response will be given a 501 Not Implemented error instead.

 ```python
 GRIP_PROXY_REQUIRED = True
 ```

-To prepend a fixed string to all channels used for publishing and subscribing, set GRIP_PREFIX in your configuration:
+To prepend a fixed string to all channels used for publishing and subscribing, set `GRIP_PREFIX` in your configuration:

 ```python
 GRIP_PREFIX = 'myapp-'
 ```

-You can set any other EPCP servers that aren't necessarily proxies with PUBLISH_SERVERS:
+You can set any other EPCP servers that aren't necessarily proxies with `PUBLISH_SERVERS`:

 ```python
 PUBLISH_SERVERS = [